EyenSoftware/SlideDecisionControl/README.md

 ## License

-SwipeDecisionControl is available under the MIT license.
+SlideDecisionControl is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.

 ## Contribution